5 Herbal Teas to Try Right Now for Cold and Flu Relief

 Why the Best Herbal Teas are Made with Whole Herb Parts

 Not all herbal teas are created equal.
-Oftentimes when you buy herbal tea bags at the store, they are dried and powdered beyond recognition and have less of the beneficial properties of the original plant.
+Oftentimes when you buy herbal tea bags at the store, the herbs have been dried and powdered beyond recognition and have less of the beneficial properties of the original plant.

-Just like cooking with whole foods retains more of the good stuff, the same is true for herbal tea.
+You know that cooking with whole foods retains more of their nutrients, and the same is true for herbal tea.
 Have you ever made tea with whole berries, chunks of roots and pieces of leaves?
 The difference in taste and effect may amaze you!

 To me, when you get an herbal tea with ingredients like clove buds in it, you should be able to see whole clove buds in the tea blend, not powdered cloves.

-The herbs also make great aromatherapy when you lean over the pot of simmering tea and inhale the steam.
-The essential oils from cloves, peppermint, ginger and cinnamon billow into the air when you simmer those herbs, which also helps activate your immune system and clear congestion as you gently breathe in the steam.
+These herbs can also be great aromatherapy when you lean over the pot of simmering tea and inhale the steam.
+The essential oils from cloves, peppermint, and ginger billow into the air when you simmer those herbs, which also helps activate your immune system and clear congestion as you gently breathe in the steam.

 Super-Easy Way to Make Herbal Tea With Whole Herb Parts

-- Pour hot tea into your favorite tea pot or mug, breathe in the wonderful aroma and enjoy!
-Or you can let it sit and steep on the stove, then when cooled off a bit, pour into a glass water bottle to take with you and drink throughout the day for comfort and soothing great taste.
+Pour warm tea into your favorite tea cup or mug, breathe in the wonderful aroma and enjoy!
+Then you can let the rest sit and steep in the pot and drink at home throughout the day.
+Or, when cooled off enough, pour the rest into a glass water bottle to take with you and drink throughout the day for comfort and soothing great taste.

 Posted in Herbal Medicine & Natural Remedies